gridly-spreadsheet-CMS/gridly-ue5.5-plugin/README.md

 # Gridly for UE5.5

-Gridly is the #1 spreadsheet for multi-language content.
-Bring your digital assets together and localize at speed!

-Manage your game’s data as a single source of truth and roll out continuous updates with full localization support & version control.
+[Gridly is a localization platform](https://www.gridly.com/) that combines CMS, TMS, and CAT capabilities in a single workspace, enabling teams to manage content, translations, and related tasks efficiently.

 ## Prerequisites